 - Dysfunctional ovarian cyst, but usually resolving spontaneously.

 - There is need for fitting, as larger than normal IUCDs, may require cervical dilatation with local anaesthesia.

 Diaphragms and caps

 Diaphragms and caps are female barrier methods of contraception.
-Their popularity as forms of contraception have declined with the availability of more effective methods and with awareness of the need to protect against sexually transmitted infections.20
+Their popularity as forms of contraception has declined with the availability of more effective methods and with awareness of the need to protect against sexually transmitted infections.

 Diaphragms are thin, dome-shaped devices made of latex or silicone and range in size between 55 mm and 100 mm.
 Diaphragms should lie diagonally between the posterior fornix and behind the pubic bone.
 Caps are smaller than diaphragms, fitting closely over the cervix.
 Both should be used with spermicides.
 They come in three styles: